 - Student financial aid packages are awarded in accordance with federal, state, and institutional policies, procedures, and regulations. - Loans and grants often require that students enroll in a minimum number of hours during the semester in order to be eligible.
 For example, in addition to meeting the residency requirements for the NCNBS, a student must register for at least 9 semester hours.
-The staff in the Office of Financial Aid (704-637-4416 or 1-800-CATAWBA) will be happy to explain eligibility requirements and application procedures pertaining to all financial aid grants or loans, or students may contact the Division of Distance and Online Education (704-6374772). - Financial assistance normally will not be credited officially to the student's account until the end of each semester when it is certain that eligibility requirements have been met.
+The staff in the Office of Financial Aid (704-637-4416 or 1-800-CATAWBA) will be happy to explain eligibility requirements and application procedures pertaining to all financial aid grants or loans, or students may contact Catawba Online (704-637-4772). - Financial assistance normally will not be credited officially to the student's account until mid-semester when it is certain that eligibility requirements have been met.
 Failure to meet eligibility requirements will result in the loss of financial aid.
-Students will be responsible for all tuition costs if theyfail to maintain eligibility for financial aid. - When students cease attending courses during a semester but do not officially withdraw, they remain indebted to the institution for the courses for which they have registered.
-Students deciding not to returnto classes should officially withdraw in the Registrar's office (to remove financial responsibility for courses for which they have registered and, also, to avoid receiving failing grades in all remaining classes) and report to the Office of Financial Aid to make proper adjustments in their aid packages.
-Distance and Online Education students should contact the Division of Distance and Online Education for advice and assistance with regard to withdrawals.
+Students will be responsible for all tuition costs if they fail to maintain eligibility for financial aid. - When students cease attending courses during a semester but do not officially withdraw, they remain indebted to the institution for the courses for which they have registered.
+Students deciding not to return to classes should officially withdraw with the Registrar's Office (to remove financial responsibility for courses for which they have registered and, also, to avoid receiving failing grades in all remaining classes) and report the withdrawal to the Office of Financial Aid to make proper adjustments in their aid packages.

-SATISFACTORY ACADEMIC POLICY
+SATISFACTORY ACADEMIC PROGRESS POLICY (SAP)